 Recently painted the kitchen or living room walls?
-Or maybe you’ve finally gotten around to giving the shed a little wood varnish make-over?
+Or maybe you’ve finally gotten around to giving the shed a wood varnish makeover?
 When you’re doing a bit of colourful DIY work, the paint cans can quickly stack up.
-Half-used paints may have already collected in your garage for years never to be used again.
-It’s time for a clear-out!
+Half-used paints may have accumulated in your garage for years, never to be used again.
+It’s time to clear them out.
 But what do you do with near-empty or even half-full paint cans?
-How do you safely and responsibly dispose of wall paint correctly?
+How do you safely and responsibly dispose of paint correctly?
 We’ll show you!

-Just because you don’t want the olive-green wall paint or the wood varnish, doesn’t mean someone else won’t.
-This means you don’t necessarily have to dispose of the paint!
+Just because you don’t want the olive-green wall paint or the wood varnish doesn’t mean someone else won’t.

 Before you give away old paint, make sure it’s still in good condition.
 Paint can be stored for up to 10 years in most cases.
 Oil-based paints last even longer.
-It’s best to smell the paint to see if it could be reused.
-If it has a strong, pungent odour, it may be off and all you can do is trash it.
+It’s best to smell the paint to see if it can be reused.
+If it has a strong, pungent odour, it may be off, and all you can do is bin it.

-If it’s in good condition, you could post your free goodies to online classified sites or web forums that accept freebies.
+If it’s in good condition, you could post them to an online classified site that accepts freebies.
 There are plenty of recycling websites where people can exchange their goods.
-Someone will be sure to stick up their hands for it.
+Someone will be sure to put up their hand for it.
 Alternatively, look for a charity or community project that may be in need of your unused paints.